mountainprotocol/tokens/README.md

 - `ORACLE_ROLE`: Grants the ability to update the reward multiplier.
 - `UPGRADE_ROLE`: Grants the ability to upgrade the contract.
 - `PAUSE_ROLE`: Grants the ability to pause/unpause the contract.

+## Contributing

+Pull requests are welcome.
+For major changes, please open an issue first to discuss what you would like to change.

+Please make sure to run the linter and update tests as appropriate.

+## Security

+The security policy is detailed in [SECURITY.md](https://github.com/mountainprotocol/tokens/blob/main/SECURITY.md), and specifies how you can report security vulnerabilities and which versions will receive security updates.
+We run a bug bounty program on Immunefi to reward the responsible disclosure of vulnerabilities.

+## Audits

+Audits can be found at https://github.com/mountainprotocol/audits.

+## License

+Mountain Protocol Contracts are released under the [MIT License](https://github.com/mountainprotocol/tokens/blob/main/LICENSE).

+## Legal

+The use of this Project is governed by the terms found at https://docs.mountainprotocol.com/legal/terms-and-conditions.